jaylazda/PongTourney/README.md

 Pong Tourney
 iOS app built to create and host beer pong tournaments with live game stat tracking and leaderboards to compare yourself with friends.
+Screenshots of the app are located in the PongScreenShots Folder.
 *** Note: This app is not complete, it's still being developed and hasn't been released on the app store yet. ***

 Getting Started